jokla/jokla.github.io/_pages/work.md

 - [InTo](https://into.italdesign.it/index_en.html): a system for measuring the flow of passengers with LEDs that reveal which railcars are the least crowded for boarding.

-- [Roborace](https://roborace.com/): machine learning research and development project to push the limit of the robocar (DevBot 2.0).
-Click [here](https://www.italdesign.it/roborace-italdesign-and-datalab-munich-to-accelerate-machine-learning-together/) for more information.
+- [Roborace](https://www.italdesign.it/roborace-italdesign-and-datalab-munich-to-accelerate-machine-learning-together/): machine learning research and development project to push the limit of the robocar DevBot 2.0.
 '
     #url: "http://www.irisa.fr/lagadic/"
     #btn_label: "Read More"